Backpropagation from scratch in Julia (part I)

 end

-In this abstract (and practically useless) code NeuralNetwork is a higher order function that returns an instance of neural network given some parameters.
-Instance of neural network is a function with fixed parameters that takes input from nonfunctional domain and return output from nonfunctional domain.
-Such nonfunctional domain based input could be an image of a digit from MNIST dataset and nonfunctional output would be a corresponding label.
-Most of the time we will be dealing with fixed instance of neural network, but it might be beneficial to realize that neural network can be interpreted as abstract entity and therefore can be analyzed in a certain parameter space.
-This space is what we will try to search at some point of this series of posts.
-And in fact mysterious backpropagation is just a way of searching such parameter space.
+is a higher-order function that returns an instance of a neural network given some parameters.
+Instance of neural network is a function with fixed parameters that takes input from nonfunctional domain and returns output from nonfunctional domain.
+Such nonfunctional domain-based input could be an image of a digit from the MNIST dataset, and nonfunctional output would be a corresponding label.
+Most of the time, we will be dealing with a fixed instance of a neural network, but it might be beneficial to realize that a neural network can be interpreted as an abstract entity and therefore can be analyzed in a certain parameter space.
+This space is what we will try to search at some point in this series of posts.
+And, in fact, the mysterious backpropagation is just a way of searching such parameter space.

-The picture is far from being self explanatory so let’s try to explain it a bit going from left to right.
+The picture is far from being self-explanatory, so let’s try to explain it a bit going from left to right.
 This is the right direction as the network final output is computed that way.

 Neurons

-It might be a good idea to think of recursive nature of function modeled with our neural network.
+It might be a good idea to think of the recursive nature of the function modeled with our neural network.
 Each single output value is a composition of activation functions.
 We will get there soon.

 Simple neural network in Julia language

-Lets define sigmoid nodes behaviour first:
+Let’s define sigmoid nodes behavior first:

 function appendColumnOfOnes(a::Array{Float64,2})